-And while pneumonia symptoms may range from mild to severe, the disease should always be taken seriously.
-Those with compromised immune systems, infants, and senior citizens, are most vulnerable to pneumonia.
-Read on to learn more about the signs and symptoms of pneumonia, as well as its treatment and prevention.
+Read on to learn about the signs and symptoms of pneumonia, as well as its treatment and prevention.

 Types of Pneumonia Symptoms in Adults

-Pneumonia can be classified as to where the patient got it.
-For instance, community-acquired pneumonia or hospital acquired pneumonia, which is caused by a different set of microorganisms.
-This can also be classified by the causative agent: bacterial, viral, fungal, aspiration pneumonia etc).
+Pneumonia can be classified according to where the patient got it.
+For instance, community-acquired pneumonia and hospital acquired pneumonia are caused by different sets of microorganisms.
+The illness can also be classified by the causative agent, such as bacteria, viruses, fungi, aspiration pneumonia, etc.

-It’s important to note that even if you have a cough, it doesn’t mean that you already have pneumonia.
-Nor does it mean that when you have a fever, you’ve immediately contracted the disease.
-Pneumonia is a disease in itself that can only be diagnosed through a medical check-up and various laboratory tests.
+It is important to remember that having a cough and/or fever does not mean that you have pneumonia.
+While the symptoms are easily identifiable, it is a disease that can only be diagnosed through a medical check-up and laboratory tests.

 How do the types of pneumonia symptoms in adults differ?

-Regardless of type, the early symptoms of pneumonia, which are similar to that of influenza (Flu), are the following.
+Regardless of type, the early symptoms of pneumonia are similar to that of the flu:

 - productive cough